Skip to main content

 kubectl apply -f <pvc.yaml>

-Specify <pvc.yaml> — name of the yaml file with the manifest for creating a new PersistentVolumeClaim.
+Specify <pvc.yaml> is the name of the manifest yaml file to create a new PersistentVolumeClaim.

-If you create under (Pod) with a persistent volume, then the volume is preserved when the pod is deleted.
+If you create a Pod with a persistent volume, the volume is preserved when the Pod is deleted.

-1. Create a yaml file with a manifest to create a new pod with a persistent volume.
+1. Create a yaml file with a manifest to create a new persistent volume feed.

 Manifesto example: